DanBuda11/portfolio-old/README.md

 The site is fully responsive and built with a mobile-first mindset.

-React (version), Sass with mixins, custom Webpack framework, React Router v4, ES6, rimraf, Font Awesome, Flexbox
+React (version), Sass with mixins, custom Webpack framework, React Router v4, ES6, rimraf, Font Awesome, Flexbox, CSS Grid, Webpack

 Used Pablo to help create standard size images and TinyPNG to shrink them all down

-Webpack framework include hashing code segments, image size limits for faster loading
+Webpack v2 framework include hashing code segments, image size limits for faster loading